-When it comes to Red Capet ready hair that is full of volume and curl, our founder Wendy Iles definitely has this mastered.
+When it comes to Red Carpet ready hair that is full of volume and curl, our founder Wendy Iles definitely has this mastered.
 We managed to pull her aside from her busy schedule to have her share with us her personal secrets for creating the most beautiful blowout you will ever see.
-Bouncy, shiny and full of volume is what you will take away when you apply these techniques to your at home style.
-Don’t worry ladies, its easy enough that you can totally do this at home.
+Bouncy, shiny, and full of volume are what you will take away when you apply these techniques to your at-home style.
+Don’t worry ladies, it’s easy enough that you can totally do this at home.

 If your want to learn How Wendy Achieved Izabel Goulart’s Sumptuous Blow-dry, then stay with us, because we are sharing with you Wendy’s secrets straight from her to you.

 2/.
-Once you have finished prepping the hair, begin to remove the majority of moisture by power drying all the roots in the opposite direction, this will create a super root lift.
+Once you have finished prepping the hair with finishing serum, begin to remove the majority of moisture by power drying all the roots in the opposite direction, this will create a super root lift.
 Do leave dampness in the mid-lengths for the round brush action.
 Wendy users a Dyson Supersonic or Harry Josh Dryer for drying the hair.

 3/.
-To begin the blow-dry style, you will need clips and a round brush.
-For this style, Wendy prefers to use a medium round brush instead of a large one, as it will create more bend and curl than a larger round brush will, which delivers bouffy roots and straight ends.
-Therefore the smaller circumfrance choice of brush is key to achieve the bouncier and more voluminous blow out.
+To begin the blow-dry style, you will need long clips and a round brush.
+Wendy prefers to use an Olivier Garden medium round brush instead of a large barrel, as it will create more bend and curl than a larger round brush will, which delivers bouffy roots and straight ends.
+Therefore the smaller circumfrance choice of brush is key to achieve the bouncier and more voluminous blowout.

 4/.
-While round brushing, utilize your clips to section off your hair, this will allow clean sections and make the process much easier for you.
+While round brushing, utilize your clips to section off your hair and start drying from underneath, section by section, working your way to the top.

 5/.
-Begin round brushing and drying each section, and be sure to keep the nozzle of the dryer touching the brush and letting it follow the brush all the way to the ends of the hair.
+Begin round brushing and drying each section, and be sure to keep the nozzle of the dryer close to the brush and let it follow the brush all the way to the ends of the hair.
 Allow airflow to move in the same direction as the brush is moving, to keep hair cuticles laying smooth and un-ruffled.
 Repeat until the entire section is dry, before moving to the next section.

 6/.
 Clip each section vertically to allow the hair to “cook” and do not remove until the hair has completely cooled.

 7/.
-After the entire blowout is complete, if you would like to ensure a longer hold and stronger curl pattern, Wendy recommends taking a larger tong to the hair vertically and then clipping the hair back into place just as you did above for the blow-dry.
-Remember, this is the “cook” time, so you don’t want to let it down before it has cooled completely or you may loose the strength of the hold.
+After the entire blowout is complete if you would like to ensure a longer hold and stronger curl pattern.
+Wendy recommends taking a larger tong to the hair vertically and then clipping the hair back into place just as you did above for the blow-dry.
+Remember, this is the “cook” time, so you don’t want to let it down before it has cooled completely or you may lose the strength of the hold.
 The iron of choice for Wendy is by Harry Josh.

-Have you tried this technique before?
+Did you like this?
 Let us know in the comments below.
-Don’t forget to tag us in your hair selfie’s on social media @ilesformula_hair and #ilesformula.
-We love to see your check ins!
+Don’t forget to tag us in your hair selfies on social media @ilesformula_hair and #ilesformula.
+We love to see your check-ins!